OMICRON3069/EvTest/ReadMe.md

 ---------------------------

-Simple event bus with custom http parser which can fit my graduation project demand.
+Simple event bus framework with custom http parser which can fit my graduation project demands.